Abdulghani-Alhamwi/DVLD/README.md

 The database design files include the DVLD ERD and relational schema.

 For a clean Git repository, Visual Studio build and IDE artifacts such as `.vs`, `bin`, and `obj` should be excluded using `.gitignore`.

+Database credentials and other sensitive configuration values should not be committed to source control.

 ---